 What to Tell Your Doctor about Your Work Injury

 If you’ve been injured on the job and are trying to get workers’ compensation benefits in Virginia, talking to your doctor throughout your treatment will be very important.
-There are several important pieces of information your doctor will need to help protect an injured workers Virginia workers’ compensation claim.
+There are several important pieces of information your doctor will need to help protect an injured workers Virginia workers’ compensation claim, as well as any possible future settlement.

 Injured Workers: Things Your Doctor Needs to Know